 Umbrella Insurance

-Unlike other policies, commercial umbrella insurance isn’t used to protect against a specific risk.
+Unlike other policies, commercial umbrella insurance is not used to protect against a specific risk.
 Instead, it adds coverage when other liability policies are insufficient.
 For example, if your general liability limit is $1 million, but a lawsuit over a customer’s slip-and-fall costs $1.5 million, an umbrella policy pays the additional $500,000.
 Buying an umbrella policy is usually more cost-effective than adding coverage to your other liability insurance.

-Exclusions to Hair Salon Insurance
+What Isn’t Covered by Hair Salon Insurance

 - Tanning services